- What is the CSFP?

 - Who should I contact for more information about CSFP?

 3. How much does CSFP cost?
-For FY 2011, Congress appropriated $176 million for CSFP, but rescinded $0.3 million.
-This resulted in an actual funding level of $175.7 million through FY 2011 appropriations.
+For FY 2014, Congress appropriated $202.682 million for CSFP.
 Annual appropriations may be supplemented by unspent funds carried over from the previous FY, if available.

 4. What are the requirements to get food through CSFP?
-Women, infants, children, and the elderly must reside in one of the States or on one of the Indian reservations that participate in CSFP.
+CSFP participants must reside in one of the States or on one of the Indian reservations that participate in CSFP.
 States establish an income limit for the elderly that is at or below 130 percent of the Federal Poverty Income Guidelines.
-States also establish income limits for women, infants, and children that are at or below 185 percent of the Federal Poverty Income Guidelines, but not below 100 percent of these guidelines.
-Women, infants and children who receive SNAP benefits, Temporary Assistance for Needy Families (TANF), or Medicaid are considered automatically eligible for CSFP.
-Women, infants and children who participate in certain other public assistance programs may also be considered eligible for CSFP.
+States also establish income limits for the remaining women, infants, and children on the program that are at or below 185 percent of the Federal Poverty Income Guidelines, but not below 100 percent of these guidelines.
 States may establish local residency requirements based on designated service areas (but may not require a minimum period of residency).
 States may also require that participants be at nutritional risk, as determined by a physician or by local agency staff.

 5. Is this program available in every State?
 No. CSFP is authorized to operate only in the following States: